juliankrispel/jkrsp/content/blog/_lessons_learned_freelancing/index.md

 The likelihood is that they'd rather keep you than loose you to another company entirely.
 If they don't then they're not worth their salt anyway.

-## There is such thing as failure
+## Failure is not the end

 I've lost count of the amount of times I thought I had failed at freelancing or generally - at this career.
-One of my first clients

-The last time I remember was when I went back to full-time employment.
-I had just
+- Failure is not a low follower count on twitter or that your tweets don't get seen enough.
+- Failure is not going back to full-time employment, just another opportunity for another attempt later on.
+- Failure is not having no clients for a month or two.
+- Failure is not being unable to achieve overnight success, you have to play the long game...

 ## Always play the long game